mykeels/Mykeels.CSharpRepl/README.md

 ## Quick Start

-Here's a minimal example of how to use Mykeels.CSharpRepl in your application:
+Here's a minimal example of how to use Mykeels.CSharpRepl in your application to launch a REPL:

 ```csharp
 using Mykeels.CSharpRepl;